Lammas, Grain Harvest, Lughnasad, Laa Lhuanys

 • Please be aware that this is a family friendly event.

-• Please keep in mind that this is an outside event taking place during the evening and the night, be mindful of our neighbours!
+• Please keep in mind that this is an outside event taking place, be mindful of our neighbours!

 • Dogs are unfortunately not allowed due to the fact that we have cats on the premise.